Category: Musings

 There is something about this feeling that I imagine the birds have that I like.
 I come back to these feeling states again and again the way you run your tongue over a gap in your mouth where a tooth once was, a tooth you took for granted, didn’t feel, and never once thought about beyond you daily brushings and trips to the dentist, now takes up room in your mind with it’s absence.

 This feeling that turns over, like when you lift a rock to see what’s underneath, like maybe when the hairs on your arms rise up or on the back of your neck, whatever it is for you, this transition.
-This feeling that maybe isn’t so sudden, but maybe more like the slow dawning of a realization; that once realized, you cannot go back.
+This feeling that maybe isn’t so sudden, but maybe more like the slow dawning of a realization; that creeping feeling that rises up your scalp in a wave, that realization once realized, you cannot go back.
 It’s not necessarily a good feeling, but certainly it’s an arresting one.

 Something happened.
 Something is happening.